Kentucky governor's family ties run deep in storm-hit area

 “This is a place where I’d go and I’d sit on my grandparents’ front porch,” he said.

 Beshear, who since the early days of his term has led his state’s battle against the COVID-19 pandemic, came under heavy scrutiny amid early uncertainties on the storm-related death toll, especially at a candle factory that was leveled in Mayfield.
-The governor is known for his frequent vows that “we’ll get through this together,” first in fighting the coronavirus and now in responding to the storms.
+The governor, a Democrat elected in a state largely controlled by Republicans, is known for his frequent vows that “we’ll get through this together,” first in fighting the coronavirus and now in responding to the storms.
 He has made multiple visits to the stricken region and held numerous news conferences, putting him in the national spotlight.

 “It’s a personal tragedy,” Steve Beshear said in a phone interview.
 “It’s a delightful small-town community.
 It was one of those places that was so easy to grow up in, because everybody knew everybody, and everybody watched out for everybody.
 If you ever did anything wrong, they (parents) knew it before you got home.”